Consent, Disclosure, & Policies Form

 Annual Fee Changes: Colorado Counseling Center adjusts its fees on an annual basis, beginning January 1stof each year.Additional Credentialing: If your counselor earns additional certifications/licenses, their fee may also change from time to time to reflect that additional credentialing.

-Future Notices Regarding Fee Changes: If you are still attending therapy in our practice at the turn of a year or when your counselor earns other credentials, you will be notified of any applicable changes by your therapist in session or by email.
+Future Notices Regarding Fee Changes: If you are still attending therapy in our practice at the turn of a year or when your counselor earns other credentials, you will be notified of any applicable changes by your therapist in session, by posted notice in our waiting room, or by email.
 Updates to our fees will also be listed on our website at coloradocounselingcenter.com/fees.

-Cancellation and No-Shows: Since your appointments involve the reservation of time specifically for you, and out of respect for your therapist, a minimum of 24 hours’ notice is required for rescheduling or canceling an appointment, excluding emergency situations.
+Cancellation and No-Show Fees: Since your appointments involve the reservation of time specifically for you, and out of respect for your therapist, a minimum of 24 hours advance notice is required for rescheduling or canceling an appointment, excluding emergency situations.
 Anytime you fail to attend a scheduled appointment without giving any notice of cancellation, you will be charged the full fee amount of your session.
-The first session that is missed by cancelling within the 24-hour window will be charged a $50 fee.
+The first session that is missed by canceling within the 24-hour window will be charged a $50 fee.
 After that, a full fee will be charged for each cancellation within the 24-hour window.
+If you cancel and do not then reschedule and attend an initial appointment, the full fee of your scheduled session will be charged for the late cancellation.
 Repeated cancellations (more than two) without the required 24 hours’ notice may result in the termination of therapy.
 Multiple no-shows will result in the termination of therapy.
-Although CCC may send clients email reminders about upcoming appointments, this is done as a courtesy and only if you consent to receive such communications via email.
+Although CCC may send clients email reminders about upcoming appointments, this is done as a courtesy and only if you consent to receive such communications by providing your email.
 It remains your sole responsibility to keep track of and attend all scheduled therapy appointments, whether or not you receive the email reminder.

 Insurance: We do not bill or interact with insurance companies directly.
 At your request, your therapist will provide you with a statement that you can then submit to your insurance company for reimbursement.
 Please be aware that submitting an invoice for reimbursement carries a certain amount of risk, as we cannot control how your information is used once submitted.
 Not all therapeutic issues are reimbursable; it is your responsibility to verify the specifics of your coverage.
 Insurance companies normally do not reimburse for missed appointments or late cancellation fees.